flatsiedatsie/Mi_Flower_mate_plugin/README.md

 # Mi_Flower_mate_plugin
 A plugin for Domoticz, the open source home automation software, which allows it to easily connect to Xiaomi Mi Flower Mate devices.
+To be noted : it may also works for other sensors than Xiaomi like E-Greetshopping (https://www.amazon.ca/Greetshopping-Monitor-Moisture-Detector-Suitable/dp/B08X2B18R5) or others that are compliant with Android Flower care App for instance (https://play.google.com/store/apps/details?id=com.huahuacaocao.flowercare&hl=en&gl=US)

 These are Bluetooth LE plant monitoring devices which cost about 12 dollars.
 They last up to a year on a coincell battery, and measure moisture, temperature, light and conductivity. https://wiki.hackerspace.pl/projects:xiaomi-flora

 The plugin creates a special switch.
 Toggle the switch to get fresh data from all sensors.
 By having a switch to poll for new data, it becomes easy to create timers and other fun integrations in scripts.
+Remember that frequent polling results in draining batteries of the devices.

+The plugin also creates for each sensor 4 devices :
+  A Temperature device for the temperature read from the sensor A Moisture device for the humidity percentage read from the sensor A Light device for reading the number of Lux from the device A Conductivity device for reading the "fertility" from the device

 The plugin now also has an "automatic" mode, where it will do a bluetooth scan for devices everytime Domoticz starts, and automatically add new devices it finds.